 Description of Work and Role of Partners

-the IT support and expertise required to establish the e-forum “ConnectEpeople” ConnectEpeople is about registries contacting parents and carers of children with congenital anomalies in their regions and creating a network linking them with local, national and international registries and evidence-based information resources.
+This WP was led by Professor Marlene Sinclair (UU).
+Redburn Solutions Ltd provided the IT support and expertise required to establish the e-forum “ConnectEpeople”.
+ConnectEpeople was about registries contacting parents and carers of children with congenital anomalies in their regions and creating a network linking them with local, national and international registries and evidence-based information resources.

-This WP will scope the current networks available within the EU registries and their links to parent groups and evidence-based resources.
-It will then survey parent groups to identify their specific information needs related to one of four congenital anomalies: Down syndrome (a visible anomaly with many health issues including intellectual disability), Severe congenital heart defects (non-visible anomalies with very high mortality requiring multiple surgeries), Spina bifida (a visible anomaly which can be physically disabling and intellectually disabling with potential to require surgery) and Cleft lip with cleft palate (a visible anomaly with associated speech problems requiring multiple surgeries).
-A forum will be created to link parents with professionals and researchers.
-This forum will connect the micro network of parent groups at individual registry level first then with each other at a meso level and at the macro level with the full EUROlinkCAT researchers thus creating a new line of communication to directly connect the researchers and the parents.
-The resulting e-forum will work together with researchers to interpret data emerging form the various WPs on morbidity, mortality and education; using m-technologies.
-The data will be translated into meaningful messages that are relevant, accessible and easily understood using infographics, wordless and videos where appropriate.
+This WP scoped the current networks available within the EU registries and their links to parent groups and evidence-based resources.
+It then surveyed parent groups to identify their views on obtaining information on their child's condition, with one of four congenital anomalies: Down syndrome (a visible anomaly with many health issues including intellectual disability), Severe congenital heart defects (non-visible anomalies with very high mortality requiring multiple surgeries), Spina bifida (a visible anomaly which can be physically disabling and intellectually disabling with potential to require surgery) and Cleft lip with cleft palate (a visible anomaly with associated speech problems requiring multiple surgeries).

-- Each registry will identify at least one parent support group concerned with each of the four congenital anomalies chosen and work with them face to face or by Twitter, Facebook, email, Skype, webinar, live chat or blogging to identify all of the current communication networks they use to obtain information about their children’s conditions.
-The availability and quality of the data in relation to morbidity, mortality, and education will be reviewed.
-Each local registry and parent group network will be linked to create a virtual stakeholder forum “ConnectEpeople”, where a summary of this network scoping exercise will be presented.
+1. Parent support groups will be identified across Europe concerned with each of the four congenital anomalies chosen and contacted face to face or by twitter, Facebook, email, skype, webinar, live chat or blogging to identify all of the current communication networks they use to obtain information about their children’s conditions.
+Selected parents from the parent group network will be linked to create a virtual stakeholder forum “ConnectEpeople”, where a summary of this network scoping exercise will be presented.